 - Bitters – Angostura and Peychaud’s are the basics.

-Depending on how deep you want your bar the basic spirts to have are gin, vodka, and whisky in addition to mezcal.
-We suggest you play around with the mezcal you will use for cocktails.
-There are some good, price friendly options and each has different flavors.
-Vida, Ilegal, Banhez, Sombra, Mal Bien, El Silencio, Vecinos del Campo, Peloton del Muerte, Mezcal Union, Amarás Verde, and Montelobos are all from Oaxaca and made with espadin and work for mezcal cocktails.
-While at a higher price point than the others, Mezcal Vago’s Elote is another good option, plus addition of that corn flavor gives another layer of flavor.
-For a non-Oaxacan cocktail mezcal there a cupreata from La Luna or Matchetazo are also good cocktail options.
-Should you want to try using a reposado, the Wahaka Reposado con Gusano makes for nuanced flavors.
+We suggest you play around with the mezcal you use for cocktails.
+There are some good, price-friendly options and each has different flavors.
+Vida, Ilegal, Banhez, Sombra, Mal Bien, El Silencio, Vecinos del Campo, Peloton del Muerte, Mezcal Union, Amarás Verde, and Montelobos are all from Oaxaca, made with espadin, and work for mezcal cocktails.
+While at a higher price point than the others, Mezcal Vago’s Elote is another good option.
+For a cocktail mezcal that’s not from Oaxaca, a cupreata from La Luna or Matchetazo are good choices.
+Should you want to try using a reposado, the Wahaka Reposado con Gusano makes for a nuanced mezcal cocktail.

-If you want to have a Mexican flavor focus to your bar, there are some great non-mezcal craft spirit options now coming out of Mexico that are now more widely available that you can swap in for your other bar spirits.
-We’ve been focusing on the idea of a bar centered on all Mexican ingredients through our Mexican Pop Up Bar series.on Instagram on our @Mexicoinabottle feed.
+If you want to have a Mexican flavor focus to your bar and expand beyond agave spirits, there are some other great Mexican craft spirits, including charanda (read more here) and a growing number of gins.
+(We’ve been focusing on the idea of a bar centered on all Mexican ingredients through our Mexican Pop Up Bar series on Instagram on our @Mexicoinabottle feed.)

 - Gin – Gin Katun